CHAPTER 7: ETHICS

 Oh, for the good old days of high school!

 Emotivism attacks moral reasoning at an entirely new level.
 Philosophers in the past commonly felt that utterances such as “Donate to charity is a good thing” are factual reports that we make through the use of our reason.
 For Plato, this utterance reports that “charity is an eternal moral truth.”
 For Sextus Empiricus, it reports that “society approves of charity.”
-Even Hume might take this to mean “I approve of charity” – which is a report about one’s personal feelings.
+Even Hume might take this to mean “I approve of charity”, which is a factual report about one’s personal feelings.
 For Ayer, though, moral utterances don’t even rise to the level of factual reports about our feelings.
-They are emotional hisses, boos, hoorays and bravos, much like an animal might express when excited.
+They are emotional hisses, boos, hoorays and bravos, much like the emotional venting that an animal might express when excited.
+One cat is angry and it hisses, another cat is happy and it purrs.
+The cats' expressions are at a base level of emotions and have nothing to do with their animal reasoning.
+Similarly, our moral expressions are at a base emotional level and have nothing to do with our human reasoning.

-Many philosophers today are reluctant to embrace Hume’s and Ayer’s dismal assessment of moral reasoning.
+Many philosophers today are reluctant to embrace Hume’s and Ayer’s skeptical assessment of moral reasoning.
 No doubt, there are genuine limits to human reasoning, but in moral matters it seems that reason does provide some kind of guide.
 Even if there is some emotional component to moral assessments, we still rely on reason to sift through the facts and weigh the arguments pro and contra on various controversies.
 For example, are chicken coops really like Nazi concentration camps as PETA would have us believe?
 Reason certainly has something to say on this matter.
 On the one hand, there is a similarity to the degree that in both cases conscious living creatures are painfully crammed into close quarters against their preferences.
-On the other hand, though, there is an enormous difference between the mental capacities of chickens and humans, and concentration camp prisoners experience pain on many more levels than do pent up chickens.
-So, while it may be wrong to inflict any pain on chickens, the comparison with concentration camp prisoners is greatly exaggerated.
-And that’s what reason tells us on this issue without the aid of emotion.
+On the other hand, though, there is an important difference between the mental capacities of chickens and humans, and concentration camp prisoners experience pain on more cognitive levels than do pent up chickens.
+They consider their suffering within the context of the rules of a civil society, their future outcome, their prospects of seeing their families again.
+Chickens do not have the cognitive capacities to experience pain at these levels.
+So, while it may be wrong to inflict any pain on chickens, the comparison with concentration camp prisoners is exaggerated.
+That is what reason tells us on this issue without the aid of emotion.
+Nevertheless, Hume's and Ayer's larger point remains: the critical part about our moral convictions is emotional.
+For, without an inwardly-felt emotional reaction, we will be blind to our moral obligation towards either prisoners or animals, and will fail to act appropriately.

 As a rational creature, then, my job is to develop the right kind of mental habits that regulate my natural urges.
-These good mental habits are moral virtues, and they will be at a happy medium between two bad habits, or vices.
+These good mental habits are moral virtues, and Aristotle says that they will be at a happy medium between two bad habits, or vices.
 For example, if I properly restrain my urge to get angry, then I will have the moral virtue of good temper.
 If I don’t restrain myself enough, I will have the vice of ill-temper.
 If I restrain myself too much and never get angry, I will have the vice of spiritlessness.
-Aristotle lists about a dozen virtues that follow this same formula: virtues that stand at a mean between vices of deficiency and vices of excess.
-Here is a chart of some especially interesting ones:
+Aristotle lists a dozen virtues that follow this same formula: virtues that stand at a mean between vices of deficiency and vices of excess.
+Here is a chart displaying five of these:

 Natural Urge || Vice of Deficiency | Virtuous Mean | Vice of Excess